Azure-Samples/azure-iot-edge-event-grid-sample/README.md

 ## How-to: Install extension and deploy

 1. Open the top folder in VSCode (need Azure IoT Edge Extension)
-2. update .env.template and fill in the values (REGISTRY,USERNAME,PASSWORD,EVENTPASSWORD,EVENTUSERNAME)
+2. create or open a .env file and fill in the values (REGISTRY,USERNAME,PASSWORD)
-3. rename .env.template to .env
-4. Now, you can build, push, deploy the solution
+3. Now, you can build, push, deploy the solution

 ## Contributing